 Therefore, this is what the sovereign master, the Lord, says: “Look, I am laying a stone in Zion, an approved stone, set in place as a precious cornerstone for the foundation.
 The one who maintains his faith will not panic.
 (Isaiah 28:16 NET)

-The cornerstone here is part of the foundation, whereas in other contexts it could be the key top stone.
-(5) The key top stone, or capstone, of an arch or pediment, proved that the architect’s instruction had been carried out and so exactly illustrated the work of Christ, the “living stone.”
+The cornerstone here is part of the foundation, whereas it could be the key top stone in other contexts.
+(5) The key top stone, or capstone, of an arch or pediment proved that the architect’s instruction had been carried out and so exactly illustrated the work of Christ, the “living stone.”
 (3)

 “What are you, you great mountain?
 Because of Zerubbabel you will become a level plain!
 And he will bring forth the temple capstone with shoutings of ‘Grace!
 Grace!’ because of this.”
 Moreover, the word of the Lord came to me as follows: “The hands of Zerubbabel have laid the foundations of this temple, and his hands will complete it.”
 Then you will know that the Lord who rules over all has sent me to you.
 (Zechariah 4:7–9 NET)

 He will become a sanctuary, but a stone that makes a person trip, and a rock that makes one stumble— to the two houses of Israel.
 He will become a trap and a snare to the residents of Jerusalem.
 Many will stumble over the stone and the rock, and will fall and be seriously injured, and will be ensnared and captured.”
 (Isaiah 8:14–15 NET)